joshbenner851/Facebook-Vote-Overlay-App/README.md

 # FacebookShamerApp
-A Facebook application that allows a user to shame their friends for not voting in election
+A Facebook application that allows a user to add an overlay to their profile picture that say "I Voted, if you didn't vote, that's a vote for XXX"